Magnolia

 This section has been translated automatically.

-Magnolias, a deciduous or immgreen ornamental shrub or tree (named after the French botanist Pierre Magnol) belongs to the magnolia family (Magnoliaceae).
+Magnolia is a deciduous or immature ornamental shrub or tree (named after the French botanist Pierre Magnol) and belongs to the magnolia family (Magnoliaceae).

-The magnolia is native to North America, the Caribbean, Central America, northern South America and East Asia and is represented there by about 220 species.
+The magnolia is native to North America, the Caribbean, Central America, northern South America and East Asia, where it is represented by around 220 species.
 The plant is cultivated in Europe.

-Magnolias show striking white, pink or red flowers in spring, usually before the first leaves.
+Magnolias produce striking white, pink or red flowers in spring, usually before the first leaves appear.

 The bark of Magnolia officinalis is used in traditional Chinese medicine.
-Some species like Magnolia officinalis are used medicinally in traditional Chinese medicine or serve as food.
+Some species such as Magnolia officinalis are used medicinally in traditional Chinese medicine or serve as food.

 General information